 Photographs by Probal Rashid

 As a result of a globalizing world economy, the inter-connectedness of derivatives-driven markets, resource-defined ecologies, rigged trade agreements, and shock-and-awe speculation, the West is once again violently crashing into the East—no thanks to the Western mainstream media for having failed to stir up the dregs of rice bowls now empty of easily discarded truth.
+Dipu Malakar's finely-honed vision of Dhaka draws upon the joy of everyday living, the mystery, the adversity, the heartache, and the longing, the very essence of a people's life in a city they call home.

 A growing number of youths are spending their lives on the streets of Cambodia's cities and towns, trying to survive while desperately attempting to numb the pain of their pasts.
 The United Nations has estimated that as many as half a million people in Cambodia may be drug users.
 But rehabilitation often comes in the form of hard labor and military drills.

-"As it would be for any nation struggling under the weight of government corruption, as well as the forces of an encroaching globalization, "the battle between man vs. man has been compounded exponentially by nature throwing its weight into the situation.
+"As it would be for any nation struggling under the weight of government corruption, as well as the forces of encroaching globalization, "the battle between man vs. man has been compounded exponentially by nature throwing its weight into the fray.
 "The people of Nepal, now living in tent cities, live in fear of landslides, chronic homelessness, water and food shortages, outbreaks of disease, aftershocks or, even worse, another earthquake."

-"I believe it is always necessary to remember and never forget the horrors of the second world war.
+"I believe it is always necessary to remember and never forget the horrors of the Second World War.
 This war is important for its survivors in order to describe the darkness and the limits of those who were not capable of acceptance."

 — Nicoleta Gabor